Flow Scheduled Transactions Documentation

 Introduction

-Scheduled transactions are part of the Forte network upgrade and are currently available on Flow Emulator (CLI v2.7.0+) and [Flow Testnet].
-See the announcement for context: [Forte: Introducing Actions & Agents].
+Scheduled transactions were part of the Forte network upgrade and are available on Flow Mainnet, Flow Emulator (CLI v2.7.0+) and Flow Testnet.
+For more infomation, see Forte: Introducing Actions & Agents.

-Scheduled transactions on the Flow blockchain enable users and smart contracts to autonomously execute predefined logic at specific future times without external triggers.
-This powerful feature allows developers to create "wake up" patterns where contracts can schedule themselves to run at predetermined block timestamps, enabling novel blockchain automation patterns.
+Scheduled transactions on the Flow blockchain allow users and smart contracts to autonomously execute predefined logic at specific future times without external triggers.
+This powerful feature allows developers to create "wake up" patterns where contracts can schedule themselves to run at predetermined block timestamps, which allows novel blockchain automation patterns.

 Key benefits include: